Appellate Division Courthouse of New York State: Reception

 At the time of the courthouse's construction, the American Architect and Building News predicted that "the rest of the country will envy New York the possession of this building".
 The New-York Tribune wrote that the building "will have no peer, it is confidently believed, even among the imposing-looking courts of justice which the Old World is able to present".
-When the courthouse was nearly finished, The New York Times likened the building to a "handsome modern courthouse" because it had so many murals.
-The New York World said that the courthouse "gave New York an opportunity to study and admire an example of that new architecture which should fix the type and standard of our public buildings hereafter".
-The World article likened the courthouse to non-municipal buildings such as the New York Public Library Main Branch and U.S. Custom House, rather than to municipal buildings like the Tweed Courthouse and the City Hall Post Office.
+When the courthouse was nearly finished, The New York Times praised the abundance of murals, while the New York World upheld it as an example of fine public architecture.
+The World article likened the courthouse to non-municipal buildings with statuary, such as the New York Public Library Main Branch and U.S. Custom House, rather than to municipal buildings without such features, like the Tweed Courthouse and the City Hall Post Office.

 After the courthouse opened, Charles DeKay wrote in The Independent that it "shines like an ivory casket among boxes of ordinary maple".
 DeKay believed that the small size of the Madison Avenue frontage gave the appearance that the building was "part of a larger structure".
 Richard Ladegast wrote for Outlook that Lord should be "complimented upon his good taste in building, as it were, a frame for some fine pictures and a pedestal for not a few imposing pieces of sculpture".
 The Scientific American said the courthouse "is the most ambitious attempt yet realized in this country of a highly decorated public building".
 According to the Scientific American, the murals were merit-worthy but too "abstract and philosophical" for an American courthouse.
 The Municipal Art Society of Baltimore used photographs of the completed courthouse as an inspiration for decorations on Baltimore's then-new Clarence M. Mitchell Jr. Courthouse.
 One of the courthouse's original justices said the decorators and artists "seem to have conspired with the architect to woo our spirits back from these sombre robes and waft us back to youthful dreams of fairyland".